r5valkyrie/docs/docs/mrvn-radiant.md

 ## Brush Entity Types

+Applying special Textures / Shaders to brushes will result in special functionality.
+This is handled in ReMap and brushes such as triggers will be functional after map compilation.

 ### Trigger Brush Entities

 These brushes are invisible in normal gameplay and fire signals / outputs or have a certain on other entities that touch them.